Cognex-ID/phonegap-manateeworks-v3/README.md

 $ sudo npm install -g phonegap@latest
 ```

-Create your app by using CLI interface:
+Create your app by using the CLI interface:

 ```ssh
 phonegap create my-mw-app
 ```

-or use bundle identifiers, we bind our license with the bundle identifier!
+or use bundle identifiers, we bind our license with the bundle identifier:

 ```ssh
 phonegap create my-mw-app --id "org.mwscanner.sampleapp" --name "mwbScanner"
 ```

-Previous step will create a folder named *my-mw-app*, navigate to your newly created folder and add the platforms you want to build with:
+Previous steps will create a folder named *my-mw-app*; now navigate to your newly created folder and add the platforms you want to support:

 ```ssh
 cd my-mw-app